-As a Category 1 responder the council has a duty to asses risks and prepare a response under the Civil Contingencies Act.
-This plan has been created to facilitate an EEBC response to an emergency in relation to risks as outlined in the Surrey Community Risk Register (CRR).
+This plan has been created to explain and facilitate an EEBC response to an emergency in relation to risks as outlined in the Surrey Community Risk Register (CRR), as well as the risks on a more local scale for Epsom and Ewell Borough Council.
 The Surrey CRR is created and managed by Surrey's Local Resilience Forum and outlines the risks within the County, based on the National Risk Assessment and National Risk Planning Assumptions.
-The Surrey CRR is also published to provide public information about these risks within the County, and the control measures in place to mitigate their impact.
-The Register has been published in response to the Civil Contingencies Act 2004 duty.
 Further information can be accessed through the Surrey County Council website: